Mother Tongue Marketing

 pop.
 71 million

-- the Cdn Dept. of Foreign Affairs says about Iran "Foreign Affairs and International Trade Canada advises against all travel to this country"
+The Cdn Dept. of Foreign Affairs has in the past said about Iran "Foreign Affairs and International Trade Canada advises against all travel to this country"

 - DFAIT says "you are advised against all travel to the Sistan and Baluchestan province in southeastern Iran as this region is regularly affected by ethnic conflicts and there have been a number of kidnappings involving foreign tourists in that province.
 For the same reasons, you are also advised against all travel to the Khuzestan province."